Single User License, Team License, Corporate License

 The key promises made to the state during the bifurcation include Dugarajapatnam port, Vizag-Chennai industrial corridor, extension of three AP airports, Vizag railway zone, metro rail project, educational institutions such as IITs, NITs, IIMs and many others, healthcare schemes, petroleum industry, funds for the large-scale irrigation projects and so on.
 Among all the promises made, healthcare, capital city building, and educational sector are among the key sectors which have witnessed initiatives and support from the central government.

 Moreover, Investments in IT industry of $2 Billion with a 5% share in national exports of Software to create additional direct employment of 0.5 Million.
 Vizag will be developed as a Mega IT hub with a built-up space of 5 million square feet and a signature tower of 1 Million square feet in the form of a nucleus of mega IT hub.
-Additionally, APIIC requires industrial parks which comprise of IT, Bio-Tech, Automotive, Apparel and other industrial and general infrastructural development organizations and associations.
-The land allocation would be on the basis of investment capacity as well as based on business proposals.
+Additionally, APIIC requires industrial parks which comprise IT, Bio-Tech, Automotive, Apparel and other industrial and general infrastructural development organisations and associations.
+The land allocation would be by investment capacity as well as based on business proposals.